DAY'S COTTAGE - Orchard Skills Centre, apple and pear juice, cider, perry and cider vinegar

-An exciting new venture is starting in here at Day's Cottage in early 2009.
-The Gloucestershire Orchard Group received a grant from the Gloucestershire Environment Trust, making possible the establishment of an orchard skills centre – an outdoor centre that will run workshops on all aspects of orchard management and other rural skills.
+grafting close upAn exciting venture started here at Day’s Cottage in early 2009.
+The Gloucestershire Orchard Trust received a grant from the Gloucestershire Environment Trust, making possible the establishment of an Orchard Skills Centre – an outdoor centre for running workshops on all aspects of orchard management and other rural skills.

-Working with the Gloucestershire Orchards Group we have noticed an increase in orchard activity with many community groups and schools planting mini orchards.
+Working with the Gloucestershire Orchards Trust we have noticed an increase in orchard activity with many community groups and schools planting mini orchards.
 “However, the age old skills of looking after fruit trees have been lost over the years with the demise of orchards,” explained Dave “and we are hoping to help reverse that trend by providing accessible, affordable courses.”

 Dave, a teacher before he became interested in orchards, is highly experienced at running courses.